-Continuation awards under this Notice are not subject to cost share or matching requirements as these are zero-dollar grants.

-The amount of funding AmeriCorps provides to new awards will be limited to 90 percent of the total allowable costs for the funded activity, as determined under 2 CFR Part 200, Subpart E-Cost Principles.
+Awards under this Notice are subject to cost share or matching requirements.
+The amount of funding AmeriCorps provides will be limited to 90 percent of the total allowable costs for the funded activity, as determined under 2 CFR Part 200, Subpart E-Cost Principles.